What makes a great team member?

 Line managers want team members who can work well with others.

-At heart, learning to be a line manager is learning how to take a group of individuals and get them to work together as a team.
+At heart, when you learn to be a line manager you learn how to take a group of individuals and get them to work together as a team.

 All jobs need employees to work together.